Error-induced extinction in a multi-type critical birth-death process: types

 To get $S_{n-1,n}$, we need to solve

 We have solved this case in Section \ref{sec:2sp} exactly, where we specified $n=2$, but the solution's form is the same for all $n$.
-Even though analytic solutions are invaluable, the most interesting long-time asymptotic behavior can be extracted directly from the above equation, circumventing the exact solutions.
-Assume that asymptotically $S_{n-1,n}\sim (1+t)^{-\alpha}$, with $\alpha>0$.
+Even though analytic solutions are invaluable, the most interesting long-time asymptotic behavior can be extracted directly from the above equation using standard methods \cite{bender2013advanced}, circumventing the exact solutions.
+Assume that asymptotically $S_{n-1,n}\sim (1+t)^{-\alpha}$, with $\alpha>0$, where $f(x)\sim g(x)$ means $f(x)/g(x)=1$ for $x\to\infty$.
 Substituting into \eqref{SA:n-1} we get

-which leads to a contradiction for both $2\alpha>1$ and $2\alpha<1$.
-This shows that $2\alpha=1$, that is in the leading order the right-hand side of \eqref{SA:n-1} should vanish faster than $1/(1+t)$.
+where the dots refer to smaller order terms.
+One needs to match the coefficients of the leading order terms on the two sides, which leads to a contradiction for both $2\alpha>1$ and $2\alpha<1$, thus $2\alpha=1$.
+That is, in the leading order, the right-hand side of \eqref{SA:n-1} should vanish faster than $1/(1+t)$.
 This gives